YashinN/hangman-app/README.md

 ## How the game works

-a random word will be generated and diplayed as blamks safafasf asdasdad
+a random word will be generated and diplayed as blamks.

+safafasf
+asdasdad